Foreign Keys v12

 emp table looks like the following:

-If you try to issue the following
+If an attempt is made to issue the following

 INSERT command in the sample

-emp table, the foreign key constraint
+emp table, the foreign key constraint,

 50 exists in the